Missa Puer natus est nobis: Analysis

 Like English mass settings from before the reformation, the mass does not have a Kyrie movement.
-The Credo is almost lost entirely, save for the "Et expecto".
-The Sanctus and Agnus Dei also required some alto and bass phrases to be reconstructed by Wulfstan.
+Only one section of the Credo survives, the "Et expecto".
+The Sanctus and Agnus Dei also have missing bars in the alto and bass parts, which have been reconstructed by David Wulstan.
 The mass is in duple metre throughout.
-The mass contains Flemish characteristics in its homophony, large-scale voicing, and slow harmonies.
-Yet the mass has English characteristics such as English cadences, a duple metre, and strict adherence to a cantus firmus "ground" of longs in the tenor voice, rather than paraphrasing between the parts like the continental masses of the mid-16th century.
-The mass also has an invented head-motif.
+The music of the mass bears characteristics of both the English and Flemish traditions.
+The Flemish characteristics include the extensive use of homophony, the large number of voices and the slow-moving harmonies.
+The English characteristics include English cadences, a triple metre with transition into duple metre, and strict adherence to a cantus firmus "ground" which is sung in long notes in the tenor voice, rather than being paraphrased between the parts as in continental masses of the mid-16th century.
+The mass also has a head-motif that begins each movement which is not based on the cantus firmus.

 Cantus firmus

 The second tenor carries the cantus firmus "Puer natus est nobis".
 The note values are large, lasting many "longs" or breves.
 Harmonic modulations occur throughout the mass, yet the rate of modulation is slow as a result of the lengthy note values.
-Tallis compensates for moments where a single note in the tenor may last up to 31 bars by writing many imitations throughout the other parts, allowing for rhythmic creativities and passing notes in the melodies (often upwards towards the key note) that create a "shimmer effect" throughout the texture.
+Tallis compensates for moments where a single note in the tenor may last up to 31 bars by writing many imitations throughout the other parts, allowing for rhythmic creativity.
+He uses passing notes in the melodies (often upwards towards the key note) that create a "shimmer effect" throughout the texture.
 The end of the Agnus Dei is minimalist in approach, with repeating motifs over static harmony that creates a petering-out effect that word-paints for the phrase "Dona nobis pacem" (Grant us peace).
 Philips describes the effect as "mantra-like".

 Various note values of the cantus firmus have also been arranged by Tallis rhythmically to create a cryptic, puzzle-like pattern throughout.
 Milsom writes that the patterns are "almost cabbalistic", while Wulfstan suggests that Tallis' use of patterns actually resemble Ockeghem's mathematical "games" with cantus firmi.
 Kerman and Humphreys have identified that in some movements, the note value corresponds with a certain vowel within the word of the text being sung in the cantus firmus, although the procedure for this changes from movement to movement in an unknown sequence.
 Philips writes that the overall esoteric significance is "difficult to discern".
 The cantus firmus in the Sanctus also has a series of diminutions and repeats that randomly switch between prograde to retrograde.